• Music

 Tell us all there is to know about you debut album.

-Well all I can tell you for now is the album is almost complete.
+Well, all I can tell you for now is the album is almost complete.
 The album is titled “A King Is Born” and houses 14 tracks.
-Most of the songs were inspired by real life events and some were inspired by songs of others and other stuff as well.
+Most of the songs were inspired by real-life events and some were inspired by songs of others and other stuff as well.
 But that will be out much later.
-For now, I intend giving the fans at least one precursor EP, the first titled “Nungua Diaries” which should be out any moment from now.
+For now, I intend to give the fans at least one precursor EP, the first titled “Nungua Diaries” which should be out any moment from now.

 The album title carries a lot of weight.
 What is the mind-state behind such a bold statement?